kubeshop/tracetest/docs/docs/concepts/ad-hoc-testing.md

 ## **Undefined Variables Transaction with Multiple Tests Example**

-1. Create an HTTP Pokemon list test that uses environment variables for hostname and the SKIP query parameter:
+1. Create an HTTP Pokemon list test that uses variables for hostname and the SKIP query parameter:

 ![Create Pokemon List](../img/pokeshop-list.png)

-2. Within the test, create test spec assertions that use environment variables for comparators, something like: `http.status_code = "${env:STATUS_CODE}"`:
+1. Within the test, create test spec assertions that use variables for comparators, something like: `http.status_code = "${env:STATUS_CODE}"`:

 ![Create Test Spec Assertionsl](../img/create-test-spec-assertions.png)

-3. Create a GRPC Pokemon add test that uses environment variables for hostname and Pokemon name:
+1. Create a GRPC Pokemon add test that uses variables for hostname and Pokemon name:

 ![Create GRPC](../img/create-grpc.png)